Almost fault-tolerant quantum machine learning with drastic overhead reduction: Numerical Results

 \subsection{Thermal damping channel at low temperature}

 Although we have shown that it is sufficient to train a QVC model with partial QEC even under considerable depolarizing noise, further mitigation would still be beneficial.
-In this subsection, we investigate the possibility of adapting thermal damping noise as a countermeasure against the depolarizing noise.
-The intuition comes from the fact that, unlike a depolarizing channel that mixes pure quantum states, the thermal damping channel purifies it at low temperatures.
+In this subsection, we investigate the possibility of adapting thermal damping noise as a countermeasure against the depolarizing noise, and further reinforce the feasibility of applying partial-QEC in the training of a QVC model.
+The intuition comes from the fact that, unlike a depolarizing channel that mixes pure quantum states, the thermal damping channel purifies them at low temperatures.
 In fact, proof-of-concept works have already been demonstrated in literature \cite{thermal_helps_learning,thermal_helps_learning2}.

 We model the noise channel $\mathcal{E}_i$ acting after the noise-free gate $\Lambda_i$ as usual, and its evolution on a single-qubit state is described as

 where $\sigma_{-}=\ket{0}\bra{1}=\sigma_{+}^{\dagger}$ is the lowering operator, $\Gamma_{\pm}=\frac{\Gamma_0 e^{\pm\frac{\hbar\omega}{2k_BT}}}{\sinh\left(\frac{\hbar\omega}{2k_BT}\right)}$ are the decay and excitation rates with spontaneous emission rate of $\Gamma_0$.
 In Kraus-operator form, we have $\mathcal{E}_{\text{thermal}}(\rho)=\sum_{i}E_i\rho E_i^{\dagger}$, $\sum_i E_i^{\dagger}E_i=\mathds{1}$, with